Frequently Asked Questions

 Why should I do RPAP?

 If you have a strong interest in family medicine or primary care or have considered future practice in a rural community, RPAP provides continuity experience that helps you decide if that's right for you.
-If you are a student who learns best independently with one-to-one teaching and hands-on experiences, RPAP is a good alternative learning experience.
+If you are a student who learns best independently with one-to-one teaching and hands-on experiences, RPAP is a great learning experience.

 How are students selected?

-Students apply to the program in November-December of the second year of medical school and are interviewed by an RPAP faculty member who looks for academic ability, communication skills, interest in primary care practice or rural medicine, and assesses the applicant's ability to succeed in an independent learning environment.
+Students apply to the program in October-November of the second year of medical school and are interviewed by an RPAP faculty member who looks for academic ability, communication skills, interest in primary care practice or rural medicine, and assesses the applicant's ability to succeed in an independent learning environment.

 What about taxes?